CSE485CapstoneArticleVisualizer/webscraper/README.md

 NUM_THREADS = 5
 ```

-You can also choose what kind of messages the program will log to the screen:
+You can also choose what kind of messages the program will log to the screen (more details in Logging section):
 ```
 DEBUG_ENABLED = "off"
 LOW_ENABLED = "off"